murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 # Current Goals and Objectives

-**Expedition Day**: 22
+**Expedition Day**: 25(?)

-- Do research in the library
+- Downtime in Port Nyanzaru
-- Find the way to the top floor of the tower to surveil the city
-- Find Artus Cimber in the residential district of Mezro
+- Head back to Mezro and quickly leave to continue our way to Kir Sabal

 Sidequests:
-- Head to the Aaracokra settlement of Kir Sabal as emissaries of the Temple of Gond, to establish a line of communication in order for the Gondians to get access to the Plane of Air, to make Air Planes.
-- Figure out why a Night Hag is after Poag.
 - Head to the Albino Dwarves to re-open the Hrakhamar Mines and increase the production of Chultan Bronze.
 - I guess we should at one point help Hew avenge his family at the Wyrmheart Mines.